Home

 • By law most landlords are responsible for making sure that appliances and flues they provide for tenants' use are maintained in good order and checked for safety at least every twelve months.
 They must also keep a record of the safety checks and issue it to you, the tenant.
 If you live in, or are about to move into, rented accommodation, your landlord must provide you with a copy of the safety checks.
 If you own the appliance, you are responsible for its maintenance and safety checks.

-• By law anyone carrying out work on gas appliances or fitting as part of their business must be competent and registered with CORGI.
-Always check the installer your landlord is using is a CORGI registered installer.
-They should carry a current registration certificate or a CORGI ID card.
+• By law anyone carrying out work on gas appliances or fitting as part of their business must be competent and registered with

 • By law you must not use any gas appliance or fittings you know or suspect to be unsafe.
-Through CORGI, HSE has asked all registered installers to disconnect any gas appliance which is so dangerous as to be a threat to life if it is used.
+HSE has asked all registered installers to disconnect any gas appliance which is so dangerous as to be a threat to life if it is used.
 If your Landlord's installer asks your permission to disconnect such an appliance it will be in the interests of your own safety, and that of others, to agree.
-Before you use this appliance again, make sure it is repaired by a CORGI-registered gas installer.
+Before you use this appliance again,

 • By law only a competent person can carry out work on gas appliances or fittings.
 Do-it-yourself work on gas appliances or fittings could be dangerous and is likely to be illegal.